-A man who hosted a popular children’s TV show in Louisiana in the 1970s but then fled amid child sex abuse charges has been arrested in San Diego.
+A man, known for hosting a beloved children’s TV program in Louisiana during the 1970s, who later fled due to allegations of child sex abuse, has been apprehended in San Diego.

 Free Sexual Abuse Lawsuit Evaluation: If you or a loved one has been abused, harassed, molested or annoyed, you should contact our law firm immediately.
 You may be entitled to compensation by filing a suit and our lawyers can help.